Ghusl: Sunni school of thought

-"Ash-hadu al-laa-ilaaha il-lal-laahu wa-ash-hadu an-na mu-ham-ma-dan ab-duhu wa ra-soo-luh"

-If, after Ghusl, one recalls that a certain portion of the body is left dry, it is not necessary to repeat the Ghusl, but merely wash the dry portion.
+If, after ghusl, one recalls that a certain portion of the body is left dry, it is not necessary to repeat the Ghusl, but merely wash the dry portion.
 It is not sufficient to pass a wet hand over the dry place.
 If one has forgotten to rinse the mouth or the nostrils, these too could be rinsed when recalled after Ghusl has been performed.
 Ghusl should be made in a place of total privacy.

-In another hadith, Ibn Abbas stated that Maimuna said that Muhammad was given a towel after ghusl, but he shook off the water instead of rubbing his body with it.
-In addition, Ibn Abbas recorded the following hadith on the authority of his mother's sister.
+In another hadith, Ibn Abbas stated that Maymunah bint al-Harith said that Muhammad was given a towel after Ghusl, but he shook off the water instead of rubbing his body with it.
+In addition, Ibn Abbas recorded, on the authority of his mother's sister, that the Messenger of Allah returned the towel she gave him after Ghusl, instead of using it.

 Makruh things in the act of Ghusl

 Things that are makruh in ghusl.